xiix0/scam/README.md

-Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
+The true Southern watermelon is a boon apart, and not to be mentioned with commoner things.
+It is chief of the world's luxuries, king by the grace of God over all the fruits of the earth.
+When one has tasted it, he knows what the angels eat.
+It was not a Southern watermelon that Eve took; we know it because she repented.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"